ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/102/zebra-iota-edge-sdk-102-tutorial.md

 All the scaffolding needed to create a solution for managing credentials on Android devices is packaged under the so-called _Holder Application_.
 This application also allows sharing credentials with interested parties by way of a scannable data matrix.

 The application guides the user to set up an Identity (a DID document) before associating Verifiable Credentials to this Identity.
 As this is just a reference application, the app self-signs the Verifiable Credentials, but ordinarily they would be signed by a third party such as a government in the case of personal details.
-An interested party can scan and verify the credential when presented in the form of a data matrix (see _[Verifier Application](#tutorial-part-2-verifying-credentials-verifier-application)_ section).
+An interested party can scan and verify the credential when presented in the form of a data matrix (see _[Verifier Tutorial](../103/zebra-iota-edge-sdk-103-tutorial.md)_ section).

-Note: The _Holder Application_ also includes partial functionality as an issuer of credentials (see [DeviceID Tutorial](../104/zebra-iota-edge-sdk-104-tutorial-104.md)).
+Note: The _Holder Application_ also includes partial functionality as an issuer of credentials (see [DeviceID Tutorial](../104/zebra-iota-edge-sdk-104-tutorial.md)).

-## How to run in a browser {#how-to-run-in-a-browser}
+## How to run in a browser

 Run the Holder application in your browser with the below commands: